GhostGramm/GhostGramm/README.md

 - 🎮 I’m a **Game Developer'.**

-- 🔭 I’m currently working on **Javascript, Typescript and .NET projects.**
+- 🔭 I’m currently working on **Javascript, Typescript and "Something Huge" projects.**

 - 🌱 I’m currently learning **alot of other new stuffs.**